Blogpost

 A little explanation: we have a source directory for our Sass and one for our JavaScript code.
 Gulp will read files from these directories, parse, minify and concatenate those files and will create the optimized assets in the destiny directory.

-To accomplish this we add two tasks (styles & scripts) to the gulpfile, and set the default gulp task to watch the source directories.
-Whenever a file is saved to disk gulp will re-run those tasks, updating our built files.
+To accomplish this we add two actions (styles & scripts) to the gulpfile, and set the default gulp task to watch the source directories.
+Whenever a file is saved to disk gulp will re-run those actions, updating our built files.

 All we have to do now is include the base.css and scripts.min.js files in your application’s HTML, run gulp in the background (keep it running in another terminal) and you’re good to go!